nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AcademyDirectory` and the **Actor** is the `User`, unless specified otherwise)

+**Use case: Seeking help**

+**MSS**

+1. User requests for assistance
+2. Academy Directory shows a list of all commands available
+3. User requests for help in a specific command
+4. Academy Directory shows the User Guide instructions for that command

+   Use case ends

+**Extensions**
+* 3a.
+User requests for the syntax of all commands
+  *  3a1.
+Academy Directory shows a list of all the commands and their associated syntax.

+     Use case ends
+* 3b.
+User requests for help in a command that does not exist
+  * 3b1.
+Academy Directory shows an error message

+    Use case resumes at step 2.

 **Use case: Delete a student**

 **MSS**